-These almost always take place on Saturday nights and are open to MSA competition licence holders, who also have to belong to clubs in the region.
+- Classical road rallies are now less common than they used to be, almost always take place on Saturday nights and are open to MSA competition licence holders, who also have to belong to clubs in the region.
 Most events are part of one or more championships.
-There will usually be thirty to sixty cars, although some Welsh events run with ninety, covering a route between one hundred and twenty and two hundred miles.

-There are two types of event - road rally and navigational rally.
-The former have restrictions on the type of car that may be used and have a more speed - focussed format, often with sections on rough roads ('whites') timed to the second.
-The latter are open to all cars that meet the noise restrictions, although many events enforce all or part of the road rally rules, and place a heavier onus on navigational problem solving.

-Navigational events tend to run in southern England, Scotland and Northern Ireland with road rallies being centred in Wales, central and northern England (plus CMC's Preston rally in Norfolk).
+There will usually be thirty to sixty cars, although some Welsh events run with ninety, covering a route between one hundred and twenty and two hundred miles. - There are two types of event road rally and navigational rally.
+The former have restrictions on the type of car that may be used and have a more speed focussed format, often with sections on rough roads ('whites') timed to the second.
+The latter are open to all cars that meet the noise restrictions, although many events enforce all or part of the road rally rules, and place a heavier onus on navigational problem solving. - Navigational events tend to run in southern England, Scotland and Northern Ireland with road rallies being centred in Wales, central and northern England (plus CMC's Preston rally in Norfolk).
 Beginners often have a separate event to enter with easier navigation and / or a shorter route.
 Again, they are timed at 30mph but controls are usually every two to six miles which means there is much more work for the navigators.
-See the section on timing below.

-Cars may be standard and un-modified but many drivers fit harness spot lights (two are allowed if the car doesn't have driving lights), seat-belts, roll cages and sump-guards.
-A map light is also needed (see Basic Equipment below).

-Endurance rallies are now very popular - these are for under 1400cc slightly modified cars and include driving tests on private land or forests timed at 40mph.

-Typical entry fees for road rallies are £50 - £75, endurance rallies £200 plus £15 - £26 third party insurance.
+See the section on timing below. - Cars may be standard and un-modified but many drivers fit harness spot lights (two are allowed if the car doesn't have driving lights), seat-belts, roll cages and sump-guards.
+A map light is also needed (see Basic Equipment below). - Targa rallies are now very popular these are for road rally cars only and include driving tests on private land or forests timed at 30mph.
+Navigation is typically very simple usually marked up diagrams of the tests or tulip diagrams. - Typical entry fees for road rallies are £60, endurance rallies from £200 for shorter events to £350 upwards for two / three day rallies plus £30 third party insurance.